MEET THE TEAM

 When she was a child, she met the Focolare Movement.
 In a meeting for youth from the Focolare she understood that God wanted her to give her life to Him.
 After a period of spiritual formation in Italy, she has been part of several Focolare communities.
 Now she is living in a community in Brossard.
 During her years in community, she has worked in a special way animating the children’s scripture programs.
 She hopes that her experience can be a gift to others.

 Christine Gage joined the pastoral team as Administrative Coordinator in September 2021.
 Taking the Diocesan mission statement to heart, Christine relies on the Holy Spirit to guide her in this administrative role as she supports the members of the pastoral team as well as the Fabriques and parishioners of the eight Parishes of the Saint John Paul II Pastoral Unit.

 As a revert to the faith some 20+ years ago and confident in a personal relationship with Jesus Christ, Christine leans on her continuing education of the Word of God through various programs offered within the Pastoral Unit.
-Christine is a mother of four adult children, a grandma to Elliot and many fur-babies, a gardening enthusiast, decor/renovation aficionado, she enjoys a busy life with family and friends by her side.
+Christine is a mother of four adult children, a grandma to two grandchildren and many fur-babies, a gardening enthusiast, decor/renovation aficionado, she enjoys a busy life with family and friends by her side.

 Choosing of the name

 The name Saint John Paul II Pastoral Unit represents those values that Catholics hold so dearly.
 John Paul II is a saint of our times; most of us have seen him, heard him, and prayed with him and many of us remember the model of courage that he became as he faced his final life’s journey.
 He was a pope that welcomed all people in our society; he promoted ecumenical dialogue and initiated the call of World Youth Day, which continues still.